logo-image

 • We will schedule a time and date for the services, decide on the location of the burial or final resting place for your loved one.

-A draft should offer the following information about your loved one this helps to make it less taxing on you during the consultation while making decisions and giving information need for planning your loved ones arrangements.
+• We recommend that you bring a draft obituary with you, offering the following information about your loved one.
+This helps to make it less taxing on you during the consultation while making decisions and giving information needed for planning your loved one's service

-• preceded in death by
+-Preceded in death by

-• where they were retired from or where they were currently working
+-Where they were retired from or where they were currently working

-• things that were meaningful to your loved one
+-Things that were meaningful to your loved one

-• hobbies and recreation .........
+-hobbies and recreation .........

 Andrea & Leigh will help pull all the information together to write up the obituary